Supply Chain and Logistics Competition

 The IEOM Supply Chain and Logistics Competition will recognize outstanding case studies in the area of supply chain and logistics.
 Selected papers will be considered for the competition and must be presented at the conference via zoom and onsite at 2022 IEOM India Conference.
 The paper will be judged based on the technical content and presentation.
 Winners will receive award certificates.

 - Submissions must be related to real-life applications

 - Practitioners or academicians can join the competition

 - Papers can be industry projects as part of a course or co-op/internship, or research projects done at the academic institution.

-- The paper must be presented at the conference via zoom at 5th European Rome Conference.
+- The paper must be presented at the conference via zoom and onsite at 2nd Indian International India Conference.

 - Authors must follow the IEOM paper guidelines (under Authors menu) since the winning papers will be published in the conference proceedings.

 - Each paper must be submitted online: